vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 }
 {% endhighlight %}

 Let's switch to the Peakboard app.
-In our test app we use two dynamic text fields to define the values and a button to iniate the process.
+In our test app we use two dynamic text fields to define the values, and a button to initiate the process.

 ![image](/assets/2024-08-30/030.png)

-What happens behind the button is quite similiar to our first example.
-Instaad of only one we now have three placeholder to dynamically create the JSON string with the serial number and two dynamic display texts.
+What happens behind the button is quite similar to our first example.
+We now have three placeholders instead of one.
+These dynamically create the JSON string with the serial number and two dynamic display texts.

 ![image](/assets/2024-08-30/040.png)

-In the video we can see the final result.
-A barcode is scanned an then the feedback is sent back to to scanner to manipulate the display.
+In the following video, you can see the final result.
+A barcode is scanned and the feedback is sent back to the scanner, to show it on the display.

 {% include youtube.html id="dfIobBdu6-w" %}